 In A.D.
 32, Paul was ordered to make a journey to Damascus to capture the Christians.
 He led a small group of people, and as he neared Damascus at noon, a strong light from the sky flashed around him.
 At that moment, he became dizzy and fell from his horse to the ground.
 Suddenly, he lost his eyesight and could not see.

 In the city of Damascus, there was a disciple of Jesus named Ananias.
 In a dream, Ananias received instructions from God: “Find Paul and help him.”
-Paul was notorious among Christians.
+He was notorious among Christians.
 He had spared no effort in persecuting the Christians, capturing all those he could and jailing them.
-Paul’s original mission in Damascus was to arrest the Christians and bring them back to Jerusalem for punishment.
-Ananias was among those that Paul planned to arrest, and Ananias risked being arrested if he was found by Paul. put aside his personal safety, overcoming his fear, and obeying God’s will.
+His original mission in Damascus was to arrest the Christians and bring them back to Jerusalem for punishment.
+Ananias was among those who Paul planned to arrest, and Ananias risked being arrested if he was found by him.
+He put aside his personal safety, overcoming his fear, and obeying God’s will.
 He was directed to a Jewish home on a straight street to find Paul.
-The relatives, friends, and fellow men of Ananias had been persecuted by Paul, yet when Ananias saw Paul, his first words were: “Brother Paul!”
+The relatives, friends, and fellow men of Ananias had been persecuted by him, yet when Ananias saw him, his first words were: “Brother Paul!”

 But Ananias was without hatred and anger and told Paul: “Brother Paul!
 Jesus sent me to tell you that you can see.”
-Ananias then touched Paul with his hands.
-The compassionate words and actions of Ananias moved Paul to tears, and immediately the scaly particles in Paul’s eyes fell off.
-Paul’s eyesight was recovered and he could once again see.
+Ananias then touched him with his hands.
+The compassionate words and actions of Ananias moved Paul to tears, and immediately the scaly particles in his eyes fell off.
+His eyesight was recovered and he could once again see.
 Paul now believed.
 He recognized Jesus for who he was and went to be baptized.
-God healed Paul, let him see the light, and be reborn.
+God healed him, let him see the light, and be reborn.
 God seeks to save everyone if they can only see the truth.